 After lunch, take the A55 towards Bangor stopping en route at National Trust’s Penrhyn Castle.
 This stately home is designed as a gigantic Neo-Norman fantasy castle built by the stonemasons, joiners and carvers of North Wales.
 It provides endless fascination with its industrial railway museum, collection of old master pictures and Victorian walled garden.

 Group rates are available for pre booked groups.
 Touring passes are also available for 7 and 14 days for international visitors.
 Average length of visit is around three hours.
 On-board coach welcome and introductory talks are available.
 There is a drop off point outside the castle before returning to the car park (which is free).

 If time permits, visit Zip World Penrhyn Quarry nearby at Bethesda, which is less than 15 minutes away.
 The 19th century quarry was owned by The Pennant family of Penrhyn Castle and is now home to Zip World Velocity 2, the fastest zip line in the world and longest in Europe (allow 1hr 30mins).
 The bistro-style Blondin Restaurant is a great place to enjoy food whilst watching zippers ‘fly’ at about 120 miles per hour!
-Quarry tours with ex quarry men are available or for the brave the zip wire experience is about 1h 30mins.
+Also available on site are Quarry Tours (1hr 30mins), Quarry Karts (2hrs), Aero Explorer (45mins) and Quarry Flyer (45mins).
 Group bookings are available.

 Approximate distance: Conwy - Bangor 18 miles (29km)

 Approximate driving time: 30min

 Start at Caernarfon Castle – again built by Edward I in 1283 and the venue for King Charles III investiture as Prince of Wales in 1969, the title he held before acceding the throne in 2022.
 Caernarfon is a World Heritage listed site and was conceived not just as a military fortification, but also as a royal palace and seat of government.
 It was inspired by the Welsh folk tales of the Mabinogion.

 There is a designated coach drop off point at Castle Square.
 Long term parking can be found at Victoria Dock Car Park, just off Balaclava Road, behind Morrisons superstore.